 - Experience a truly unique setting with state-of-the-art facilities nestled in 256 acres of pristine forest.

-- If you love the outdoors and looking for a quality education Nipissing is for you
+- If you love the outdoors and are looking for a quality education Nipissing is for you.

 There are a variety of degree programs in Arts and Science in Humanities, Sciences, Fine Arts and Social Sciences.